IBM-Cloud/techxchange-labs/docs/stor-1561/30-portal-time.md

 ## Let's now protect file storage
   Now that your VPC Block Storage volume is protected, let's protect your file share.
 We will use replication to protect our data in a different availability zone within the same MZR (Tip: you could replicate to a different MZR if needed, this is useful on data migration use cases.)

-  Go to the "File storage shares" section within VPC Infrastructure and make sure you are on the WDC MZR, then select your file share to go into the file share details page (Hint: it will have your user as part of the file share name).
+  Go to the "File storage shares" section within Infrastructure and make sure you are on the WDC MZR, then select your file share to go into the file share details page (Hint: it will have your user as part of the file share name).

   Once you are on the file share details page, scroll down to the replication section, since replication hasn't been setup, go ahead an click on "Create replica", which will open a new tab to provision the replica:
   ![image](https://media.github.ibm.com/user/273685/files/9e64fcd4-6e28-458f-ae2a-37138c7dce74)